BuildingRobotics/okta-jwt-verifier-python/README.md

 main()
 ```

-or token expiration only (no async requests):
+or token expiration only (no requests):

 ```py
 from okta_jwt_verifier import JWTVerifier